fbpx

 If you want to improve your body image and all of your activities are centered around dance, it’s time for a shift.
 A lot of people who do body-image work see neutral as the end goal.
 I firmly believe you can aspire to and achieve radical self-love and a positive body image, even as a dancer.

-Check out this related post : The Whole Dancer Podcast Announcement
+Check out this related post : The importance of habit in feeling longer and leaner

 Over the years, I’ve had the honor of sharing my insights on developing a supportive body image in Pointe Magazine in a couple of articles: